 - A Form 10-K filing will include an explanation of a company’s operations, how it makes its money, and the markets in which it currently operates.
 This explanation lets you understand the business.
 You’ll be surprised by some of the things you find.
 One of the greatest investments of the 1990s was a mutual fund company called Janus that began as a tiny subsidiary of a railroad in Kansas City.
 Shareholders who read through the railroad's Form 10-K and found that this little money management unit was doing spectacularly made enough money to retire in just a few short years.

 - A Form 10-K filing will provide disclosures of risks the company faces, including current lawsuits.
-Throughout my career, I’ve actually come across companies that otherwise looked very healthy, but after a reading through their risk disclosures, they were facing the spectre of bankruptcy due to pending lawsuits that threatened to take down the entire firm.
+Throughout my career, I’ve actually come across companies that otherwise looked very healthy, but after a reading through their risk disclosures, they were facing the specter of bankruptcy due to pending lawsuits that threatened to take down the entire firm.
 Famous cases include the asbestos trials decades ago when businesses that were only tertiarily related to construction were sued and forced into liquidation or reorganization, wiping out the business and its stockholders.
 The risk disclosures is not a section you'll want to lightly skim through.
 In fact, you'll definitely want to set time aside to read through them and understand them in depth.
 Current accounting rules are written in a way that if management cannot accurately predict the potential damage of a certain risk, it may not have to put aside any reserve at all so the exposure doesn't show up in the financial statements.